dresdner353/mpd2chromecast/README.md

 ### FLAC 5.1 24/96
 The normal video chromecast does not work with these files at all.
 Playback begins to cast and then abruptly stops.
 On the Chromecast Audio the playback does work OK with 2-channel analog output.
 I'm assuming it plays only two channels rather than a mix down.
 The SPDIF output also worked with my headphone amp but like above I'm not able to confirm what is being output other than my AVR will not play it and my headphone amp will.
 These files also play via Google Home devices so I'm suspecting there is a common DAC in use on both the Google Home and Chromecast audio devices.

-Either way, a Chromecast Audio with its optical SPIDF is not going to support 5.1 24/96 lossless.
-If we want 5.1 24/96 playback via Chromecast, the only logical way to see that get realised if it plays via the HDMI variant and streams to the AVR as multichannel PCM.
-I'm hoping the Chocolate Factory will go this route eventually.
-It might be something the Chromecast Ultra can do but alas I don't have one to hand.

 So I hope you find this useful for you if you are trying to get Volumio to play nice with Chromecast.